apache/datafusion-python/docs/mdbook/src/installation.md

 ## Examples

-See the [pydata-examples](https://github.com/MrPowers/pydata-examples) for a variety of Jupyter notebooks that show DataFusion in action!
+See the [DataFusion Python Examples](https://github.com/apache/arrow-datafusion-python/tree/main/examples) for a variety of Python scripts that show DataFusion in action!